-Purposes of Quality Assurance
+How Quality Assurance Works

 International Quality Assurance Standards

 Manufacturers and businesses can become certified by fulfilling the requirements defined in ISO 9001.
 This offers independent confirmation of an organization's adherence to quality standards.
-More than one million organizations around the world are ISO 9001 certified.
+More than 1 million organizations around the world are ISO 9001 certified.

-The management of an organization develops goals for quality assurance in order to be certified.
-These are codified into policies and guidelines specific to its business and manufacturing processes, often with the assistance of a consultant.
-These guidelines are then implemented by the organization and the systems are assessed for compliance with ISO 9000 standards.
+To obtain ISO 9001 certification, the management of an organization develops quality assurance goals that are codified into policies and guidelines.
+These policies and guidelines are specifically designed to meet the unique needs of its business and manufacturing processes, and they're often crafted with the assistance of a consultant.

 Once the organization implements the guidelines, the systems are assessed for compliance with ISO 9000 standards.
 The results of the assessment identify any areas that fall outside of ISO standards.
 If the organization addresses any problem areas within a given time frame, then it receives certification.